publisha/publisha.github.io/pages/createyourownblog.md

 Writing to your blog involves using the `Markdown` language and this will then be automatically be converted to `HTML` for the web site.
 You can learn about `Markdown` by viewing the [Markdown Guide on the web][47a5cbc0].
 There are many writing apps that use `Markdown` but we will use a free tool called _Atom_ that will give you the means to write and update your live web site.

-  [47a5cbc0]: https://www.markdownguide.org "Take a look at this"
+  [47a5cbc0]: https://www.markdownguide.org "Take a look at this helpful site"

 ## Getting the software required